 In line with the national lockdown in England, the Cathedral is currently closed for sightseeing visits.
 We will reopen bookings as soon as we can.
 At this time we are selling our open dated gift tickets, valid for one visit within two years.
 More details can be found here.

 Please read more about the measures in place to keep our visitors and staff safe during the COVID-19 pandemic.
 We have introduced 30 minute entry timeslots for all visits to help us manage our safe capacity requirements in the Cathedral.
 From arrival please respect 2 metre physical distancing (approximately 4 Cathedral floor tiles) between your household party and other visitors.
 From 2 December, in line with the London COVID alert level, please only visit with people from within your household or support bubble.

 Please note that the Whispering Gallery remains closed to the public until further notice.
 The Stone Gallery above it is open.
 Due to current physical distancing guidelines, the Golden Gallery will remain temporarily closed upon our sightseeing reopening.

-Ask us to consider your tickets as a donation and receive 12 months free entry at no extra cost to you.
+By booking here, you ask us to consider your tickets as a donation and will receive 12 months entry at no extra cost to you.
 UK taxpayers, please consider applying Gift Aid on your order to allow the Cathedral to receive Gift Aid benefit of 25 pence for every £1 you donate.
 Full details will be shown on the Checkout page.